-Junior and senior athletes must be within the weight limits of a category in which they are inscribed.
-There is no tolerance.
+Athletes competing in junior and senior events must be within the weight limits of a category in which they are inscribed (see 2.2.1), there is no additional weight tolerance.

-In the cadets age category athletes are NOT allowed to remove their underclothing (men - underpants, women - underpants and bra); to compensate an additional 200 grams will be allowed i.e., for the category -44 kg the limit will be -44.2 kg.
+Athletes competing in cadet events are NOT allowed to remove their underclothing (men - underpants, women - underpants and bra); to compensate an additional 200 g will be allowed i.e., for the category -44 kg the limit will be -44.2 kg.